 If the forests disappears then the animals can no longer survive.
 It’s as if we destroyed your house and no longer gave you food!

-With his radio station, Kalaweit FM, Chanee explains to young Indonesians about protecting nature and saving animals.
-Radio is very successful in Borneo!
+On social medias, Chanee explains to young Indonesians about protecting nature and saving animals.
 Today, Chanee has saved many gibbons and other animals as well as forests.
 It’s a great story but it’s also difficult, because you have to fight all the time to continue to protect them!

 It is a primate that is part of the great ape family such as gorillas, orangutans, bonobos and chimpanzees.

 You can recognise a great ape by the absence of a tail and its’ distinctive teeth.

 Both males and females defend their territory permanently: it is said to be a territorial species.
 Several pairs of gibbons, that share the same territory, can kill each other if the territory is too small.